 Urgent, un-planned work might seem like “business as usual” (BAU), but requests at the last minute by other areas of the organisation, or even external clients and stakeholders, can be easily managed.
+For many teams, because they are highly reactive, urgent work is prioritised over work in-progress.
+The result is that these teams often are in a fire fighting stance and rarely are able to plan and adjust proactively to change.

 Un-planned work is any type of work request, issue, bug, or even project that the team has no awareness of until the request comes.
 When it comes, it comes with the following demands: